damien-rivet/JamfKit/README.md

 🚧 &nbsp;**In progress, list will be updated as features are implemented** 🚧

-- [ ] Includes JSON encoding / decoding support for JSS objects
+- [ ] Includes JSON encoding / decoding support for most of the JSS objects
-- [ ] Includes Objective-C support
+- [x] Includes Objective-C support
-- [ ] Includes Swift 4 support
+- [x] Includes Swift 4 support
-- [ ] Includes ready-for-consumption URLRequest for JSS endpoints
+- [ ] Includes ready-for-consumption `URLRequest` for JSS endpoints
 - [ ] Includes demonstration playgrounds

 ## Compatibilities ##